Asepsis

 Asepsis is the state of being free from disease-causing micro-organisms (such as pathogenic bacteria, viruses, pathogenic fungi, and parasites).
 There are two categories of asepsis: medical and surgical.
 The modern day notion of asepsis is derived from the older antiseptic techniques, a shift initiated by different individuals in the 19th century who introduced practices such as the sterilizing of surgical tools and the wearing of surgical gloves during operations.
 The goal of asepsis is to eliminate infection, not to achieve sterility.
-Ideally, a surgical field is sterile, meaning it is free of all biological contaminants (e.g. fungi, bacteria, viruses), not just those that can cause disease, putrefaction, or fermentation.
+Ideally, an operating field is sterile, meaning it is free of all biological contaminants (e.g. fungi, bacteria, viruses), not just those that can cause disease, putrefaction, or fermentation.
 Even in an aseptic state, a condition of sterile inflammation may develop.
 The term often refers to those practices used to promote or induce asepsis in an operative field of surgery or medicine to prevent infection.

 History

 The modern concept of asepsis evolved in the 19th century through multiple individuals.
-Ignaz Semmelweis showed that hand washing prior to delivery reduced puerperal fever.
+Ignaz Semmelweis showed already in 1847–1848 that hand washing prior to delivery reduced puerperal fever.
 Despite this, many hospitals continued to practice surgery in unsanitary conditions, with some surgeons taking pride in their bloodstained operating gowns.

+Only a decade later the situation started to change, when some French surgeons started to adopt carbolic acid as an antiseptic, reducing surgical infection rates, followed by their Italian colleagues in the 1860s.
+In 1867 Joseph Lister explained this reduction by Louis Pasteur's germ theory and popularized the disinfectant in the English-speaking world.

-It was not until after reading of the findings by Louis Pasteur that Joseph Lister introduced the use of carbolic acid as an antiseptic, and in doing so, reduced surgical infection rates.
-Lawson Tait shifted the movement then from antisepsis to asepsis, instilling practices such as a strict no-talking policy within his operating room and drastically limiting the number of people to come in contact with a patient's wound.
-Ernst von Bergmann also introduced the autoclave, a device used for the practice of the sterilization of surgical instruments.
+Guiseppe Ruggi shifted the movement then from antisepsis to asepsis in the 1870s, publishing his findings in 1879.
+Gustav Adolf Neuber introduced sterile gowns and capes in 1883, and in 1891, Ernst von Bergmann introduced the autoclave, a device used for the practice of the sterilization of surgical instruments.

-But, everything from operating room uniforms to gloves was pioneered by William Halsted.
-Preceding modern-day scrubs attire, Halsted implemented a no street clothes policy in his operating room, opting to wear a completely white, sterile uniform consisting of a duck suit, tennis shoes, and skullcap.
+Rubber gloves were pioneered by William Halsted, who also implemented a no street clothes policy in his operating room, opting to wear a completely white, sterile uniform consisting of a duck suit, tennis shoes, and skullcap.
 This helped to prevent the introduction of infections into open wounds.
-Additionally, Halsted would sterilize the operation site with alcohol, iodine and other disinfectants and use drapes to cover all areas except for the site.
+Additionally, Halsted would sterilize the operation site with disinfectants and use drapes to cover all areas except for the site.
 In his department at Johns Hopkins Hospital, he enforced an extreme hand washing ritual consisting of soaking in harmfully strong chemicals like permanganate and mercury bichloride solution as well as scrubbing with stiff brushes.
 The damage to a surgical nurse's hands compelled him to create the earliest form of the surgical gloves with the Goodyear Rubber Company.
 These gloves became a part of the aseptic surgery standard when Dr. Joseph Colt Bloodgood and several others began wearing them for that particular purpose.